Introduction

 Attributes is considered as the secondary building element type to define the entity's abilities.

 They have constant values that cannot be affected by the entity level.
-They can be consumed right away using the API
+They can be consumed right away using the API and used as variables for stats.

 Once the attributes are defined, you can set the attributes values of each entities in their respective Shiny Stats Entity inspector.